Rogerian Therapy: A Person-Centered Therapy To Improve Relationships

 Rather than the therapist or counselor guiding the patient's session, they allow the individual to direct the flow of conversation and support them as they come to conclusions without intervening or interfering in their line of thought.

-The origins of rogerian therapy
+The origins of Rogerian therapy by Carl Rogers

 Rogers placed a lot of emphasis on a person's capacity to self-heal and strive for personal growth.
 He claimed that the best expert for anyone seeking psychological help was the individual themselves.